The museums of the Regole

 Modern Art Museum "Mario Rimoldi"

-The collection boasts over 300 paintings and is considered one of the most complete private collections of modern Italian art.
+The collection boasts over three hundred paintings and is considered one of the most complete private collections of modern Italian art.
+In the museum are shown the works of many great Italian painters of the early 1900s, including artists such as De Chirico, Morandi, Martini, De Pisis, and Rotella.

 The rooms of the Museum of Modern Art Mario Rimoldi in Cortina

-The exhibition, developed on two floors, allows you to see many great paintings, such as "the French Soldier" of de Pisis, "the Bathers" of Carena, "the Zolfara" of Guttuso, the "San Sebastiano" of Garbari, the "Ile des charmes" by Savinio and the "Concerto" by Campigli, together with many others.
+The exhibition, developed on two floors, allows you to see many great paintings, such as "the French Soldier" by De Pisis, "the Bathers" by Carena, "the Zolfara" by Guttuso, "San Sebastiano" by Garbari, "Ile des charmes" by Savinio, and "Concerto" by Campigli, among with many others.

-It is surely worth a visit, whether you are an art lover or just curious, also because the price of the ticket is really honest.
-For more information, we invite you to visit the official website.
+It is surely worth a visit, whether you are an art lover or just curious, and also because the price of the ticket is really honest.
+For more information, we invite you to visit the official website of the Rimoldi Museum.

 A chair to enjoy the painting